Georgia Computer Science Education District Implementation Virtual Workshop

 For more information please contact firstname.lastname@example.org

-Sababu Barashango is a Fellow at the Constellations Center for Equity in Computing at Georgia Tech.
-He earned a bachelor’s degree in mathematics and French from Morehouse College and a Master of Arts in Mathematics Education from Emory University.
-He brings 23 years of experience teaching.
+Sababu Chaka Barashango is a Fellow at the Constellations Center for Equity in Computing at the Georgia Institute of Technology (GA Tech).
+He earned a Bachelor of Arts degree in Mathematics and French from Morehouse College, a Master of Arts in Teaching degree in Educational Studies from Emory University and is currently pursuing another master’s degree, this time in Computer Science, here at GA Tech.
+He brings over 25 years of experience teaching.
 As a DeKalb educator, Barashango was named Teacher of the Year twice.
 He also helped write the curriculum for the computer science principles course in the district and served as the chairperson of the school improvement and program advisory committees.
-He has taught Computer Science Principles, Programming, Games, Apps and Society, AP Computer Science A, Accelerated Math II and III, and AP Calculus AB.
+He has taught Computer Science Principles, Programming, Games, Apps and Society, Advanced Placement Computer Science A, Accelerated Mathematics II and III, and Advanced Placement Calculus AB.

 Contact Sababu at email@example.com